Residence Hall Director

 Wallace Hall Information

 Wallace Hall is located on the corner of Macalester Street and Summit Avenue.
 Originally constructed in 1907, Wallace Hall is the oldest residence hall on campus.
 Now a co-ed dorm, Wallace once housed only women.
 The building is known for its hardwood floors, marble staircases, the formal lounge, and historical charm.
-Spacious triple and double rooms with lovely views were added on fourth floor during renovation in 2002.
+Spacious triple and double rooms with lovely views were added on fourth floor during the 2002 hall renovation.

 Resident Information: Wallace houses 165 sophomores.
 Floors are co-ed and rooms are single gender.
 Meal plans are required of all residents.